Astros beat Red Sox 8-2 again, take 2-0 ALDS lead

 Keuchel's father, Dennis, also was in attendance and multiple television shots showed him looking a mixture of excited and nervous as he gazed at his son's work.

-The left-hander had trouble settling in early and after needing 30 pitches to get through the second inning, it looked like his third post-season start might be a short one.
+The left-hander had trouble settling in early and after needing 30 pitches to get through the second inning, it looked like this start might be a short one.
 But he struck out the last two batters of that inning as the first of 13 straight he retired.

 Keuchel exited to a standing ovation after walking Hanley Ramirez with two outs in the sixth inning.